DeclanChidlow/vale.rocks/blog/feed/documents/Everything_Is_Chrome.md

 You may be wondering exactly what it is.
 WEI is more or less a way to verify that a site is 'genuine'.
 It can be best described as Digital Rights Management (DRM) for the web and, wouldn't you know, could've also impacted ad blockers if they were found to be altering the web environment's integrity.
 Perhaps the impact of WEI most relevant to this article is the fact that browsers, especially those out of the mainstream or that offer unique or uncommon features, might have found themselves considered 'untrusted', and therefore severely limited.

+I could continue with further examples, but I think the point is made, and I expect you've gathered the picture.
+The web is dominated by Chrome, and something must be done about it.

 ## The Death of Firefox Support

-As Bryce Wray illustrates in his article [Firefox on the Brink?](https://www.brycewray.com/posts/2023/11/firefox-brink/) the US Web Design System mandates official support for browsers exceeding 2% usage on US Government-run websites.
+As Bryce Wray illustrates in his article ["Firefox on the Brink?"](https://www.brycewray.com/posts/2023/11/firefox-brink/) the US Web Design System mandates official support for browsers exceeding 2% usage on US Government-run websites.
 A similar requirement is [set by the British government](https://www.gov.uk/service-manual/technology/designing-for-different-browsers-and-devices).
 As Wray suggests, it may be a lot sooner than we expect that Firefox loses its position in the web.
 I very much recommend reading his article.

 ## Taking Action